kyco/godevwatch/README.md

 ## Credits

-Inspired by live reload tools like browser-sync, webpack-dev-server, air, and watchexec - but designed specifically for Go development workflows with build queuing support.
+Inspired by live reload tools like browser-sync, webpack-dev-server, air, modd, and watchexec - but designed specifically for Go development workflows with build abort-and-restart behavior.